Yurodidon/DenseNet_keras/README.md

 # DenseNet_keras
-A short, intelligible implementation of DenseNet in Keras
+A short, intelligible implementation of DenseNet in Keras <br\>
+aaa